0hq/tinyvector/README.md

 Some ideas for first pulls:

-- Let's start GPU accelerating with a Pytorch index.
-GPUs are great at matmuls -> NN search with a fused kernel.
-Let's put 32 million vectors on a single GPU.
 - Add metadata and allow querying/filtering.
 This is especially important since a lot vector databases literally don't have a WHERE clause lol (or just an extremely weak one).
 Not a problem here.
 [Read more about this.](https://www.pinecone.io/learn/vector-search-filtering)
 - Rethinking SQLite and choosing something.
 NOSQL feels fitting for embeddings?
+- Add embedding functions for easy adding text (sentence transformers, OpenAI, Cohere, etc.)
+-  Let's start GPU accelerating with a Pytorch index.
+GPUs are great at matmuls -> NN search with a fused kernel.
+Let's put 32 million vectors on a single GPU.
 - Help write unit and integration tests.

 ## License